atheme/atheme/README.md

     $ make
     $ make install

+If you are on an OpenBSD system, or similar, you will need to do things slightly differently:

+    # pkg_add gmake
+    $ git submodule update --init
+    $ ./configure --disable-linker-defs
+    $ gmake
+    $ gmake install

 If you're still lost, read the [INSTALL](INSTALL) or [GIT-Access.txt](GIT-Access.txt) files or check out our wiki (http://github.com/atheme/atheme/wiki) for more hints.